You are not currently logged in.

 Contributors:

-If the stay only terminates as to the debtor and there is no equity above and beyond any homestead exemption for the estate, the servicer may proceed when there has been an abandonment by the Chapter 7 trustee and a discharge or when the case is closed (final decree entered) or dismissed or when a Chapter 13 plan providing for surrender of the property is confirmed IF in the SDNY, EDNY or WDNY.
+If the stay only terminates as to the debtor and there is no equity above and beyond any homestead exemption for the estate, the servicer may proceed under the following circumstances: Servicer may proceed when there has been an abandonment by the Chapter 7 trustee and a discharge or when the case is closed (final decree entered) or dismissed or when a Chapter 13 plan providing for surrender of the property is confirmed IF in the SDNY, EDNY or WDNY.
 In NDNY an Order confirming the stay has been vacated needs to be submitted per language in form plan which reads: “Debtor surrenders his or her interest in the following collateral in

 satisfaction of the secured portion of the creditor’s allowed claim.
 Debtor requests that upon confirmation of this plan the stay under 11 U.S.C. § § 362(a) and 1301(a) be terminated as to the collateral.
 After the plan is confirmed, on request of a party in interest, the court shall promptly enter an order confirming that the stay under 11 U.S.C. § § 362(a) and 1301(a) is terminated as to the collateral.
 Any allowed unsecured claim resulting from the disposition of the collateral will be treated in Part 5 below.”